NatLibFi/marc-record-validate-cli/README.md

 * -f, --fix - Validates and fixes a single record and updates it in the database.
 Example: `node build/cli.js -f 12394`.
 * -l, --localfix - Validates and fixes a single record and saves the updated record locally (as MARCXML).
 Example: `node build/cli.js -l 12394`.
 * -x, --filefix - Validates and fixes record(s) from a local file, saves the result locally.
 The input records can be in ISO2709, MARCXML or Aleph Sequential file format, the output is in MARCXML.
 Example: `node build/cli.js -x inputrecs.mrc`.
 * -m, --fixmultiple - Reads multiple record ids from a local file, validates and fixes them in the database.
 Example: `node build/cli.js -m lotsofrecs.txt`.
-When using the flag -m, you can add an optimal flag `-c` / `--chunksize` for specifying the chunk size for the batch operation, i.e. how large a set of records are processed simultaneously.
-By default this value is 10.
+When using the flag -m, you can add an optimal flag `-c` / `--chunksize` for specifying the chunk size for the batch operation, i.e. how large a set of records is processed simultaneously.
+By default this value is 5.
 If `chunksize` is set to 1, records are processed synchronously.
-Example: `node build/cli.js -m lotsofrecs.txt -c 20`.
+Example: `node build/cli.js -m lotsofrecs.txt -c 10`.
 * -s, --show - Prints a record in the terminal.
 Example: `node build/cli.js -s 12345`.

 ### License and copyright